KohaILS/koha-manual-zh-cn/source/acquisitions.rst

 |image796|

+     **Note**

+     -  You can customize the columns of this table in the :ref:`'Table settings'<column-settings-label>` section of the Administration module (table id: suggestions).

 Your suggestions will be sorted into several tabs: Accepted, Pending, Checked, Ordered and/or Rejected.
 Each accepted or rejected suggestion will show the name of the librarian who managed the suggestion and the